hcamorim/winning-odds-league-local/README.md

 ## Rate Limits

 The Riot Games API has rate limits that this project handles automatically:
-- 100 requests per 2 minutes for PUUID updates
+- 100 requests per 2 minutes for PUUID updates and match fetching
 - Automatic waiting between batches
 - Progress tracking for long-running operations